Protecting My Data

 - Does the data contain personal or personally identifiable data?

-If the answer to any of the questions is 'YES' then consider the data Class 3.
+If the answer to any of the questions is 'YES' then consider the data Class 3 or Class 4.

 Step 3: Protect

-Protecting sensitive information from unauthorised access, corruption and accidental loss is vital to upholding the University’s world-class research and teaching standards.
+Protecting sensitive information from unauthorised access, corruption and accidental loss is vital to upholding the University’s world-class research and teaching standards, as well as comply with laws and regulations.

 Here are some SecureIT tips to safely manage your data: